Vietnam.vn - Nền tảng quảng bá Việt Nam

 Fishing in the Northwest is no longer favorable and has changed a lot compared to the past.

 The inability to sell fishing products has caused this profession to gradually disappear in the community, mainly only the elderly who are no longer able to work in the fields still follow the profession.
 “Nowadays, there are not many fish in the rivers and streams, and in the dry season there is a lack of water, so where can we get fish?
-Without fish, people do not buy fishing nets anymore.
+Without fish, people no longer buy fishing nets.
 Not to mention that fishermen use more modern means than fishing nets, so there are even fewer buyers for their products,” said Ms. Lo Thi Duyen, a resident of Muong Muon commune.

 Điện Biên: Phụ nữ Kháng ở xã Mường Mươn với nguy cơ thất truyền nghề đan chài lưới - Ảnh 2.